About the Issues

 Antonio Garcia, DP and Editor of Pilot Interview

 Antonio is a filmmaker at Georgia State University who has had three films shown at the Cannes International Film Festival.

-The pilot interview for Making Love After Making War was chosen to be screened at the annual conference of the American Association for Sexuality Educators, Counselors and Therapists.
+The pilot interview for Love After War was chosen to be screened at the annual conference of the American Association for Sexuality Educators, Counselors and Therapists.
 Here's their reactions to the film represented in a word cloud:

 Are you or someone you know a disabled veteran or caregiver?
 Your story is extremely important.